beyera/ubuntu-op/README.md

 ## WHEN: Should you use this?

-- Testing 1Password in a clean and reproducible environment.
 - To try out 1Password for Linux without needing to fuss about how to install applications on Linux.
 - You need a quickly bootstrap a VM and run 1Password.
-- You use 1Password and Ubuntu and want a ton of browsers installed
+- You use 1Password and Ubuntu and want a ton of browsers installed by default.
+- Testing 1Password in a clean and reproducible environment.

 ## WHERE: Can you get it?